Jump to section

 – Average Process Completion Time by Operator: You can combine all the welds within a process into one chart, and compare the average by operator.
 This will help you understand where operators spend their time.
 This example uses a stacked bar chart and examines daily results.

-– Average Process Completion Time by Part: You can investigate which parts have the longest cycle time, and then dig deeper to see which user complete a part quickly.
-Then, you can speak to that operator to see if there are any lessons that you can share with the rest of the team.
+– Average Process Completion Time by Part: You can investigate which parts have the longest cycle time, and then dig deeper to see which user completes a part quickly.
+Then, you can speak to that operator to see if there are any lessons you can share with the rest of the team.

 – Common Errors by Part: If you allow operators to report issues via their tablet, you can track common defects and segment it by part number to learn which processes you need to revise.